kimjune01/kimjune01.github.io/_posts/2024/2024-02-20-limits-of-tolerance.md

 ![maxmilla](/assets/maxmilla.jpeg)

 By developing the facial muscles, the maxmilla will naturally grow outwards.
 This will increase the volume of the nasal cavity, enabling better sleep, exercise, and cognitive function.
-It also develops a more square, attractive face with pronounced cheekbones.
+It develops a more square, attractive face with pronounced cheekbones.
+It enables perfect posture.
 It's more than just straight teeth.

 I hope that this introduction to the subject will get you started on your own research towards raising your kids to be healthier, smarter, and more beautiful.